citp/privacy-policy-historical/e/et/eth/etherscan.io.md

 (a)     _IP address_

 We use your IP address to help diagnose problems with our server, and to administer our website.
-IP addresses are not linked to personally identifiable information.

 (b)     _Cookies_